foulboness/Kitty-Sprinkle-Dash/README.md

 **Kitty Sprinkle Dash** is a 2D endless runner / arcade dash game built around speed, timing, and charm.
 You control a sprinkle-powered kitty who dashes through dreamy environments filled with obstacles.

 The goal is simple:
-👉 Survive as long as possible
+Survive as long as possible
-👉 Dodge the water droplets so you don't run out of lives
+Dodge the water droplets so you don't run out of lives
+Move: Arrow keys, A/D, or the pink buttons.

 ---